Woreviam/Deep-Learning-Specialization---Coursera/README.md

 This repository contains programming assignments and case study quizzes from the Deep Learning Specialization on Coursera, offered by deeplearning.ai.

+**Disclaimer:** This material is for my own further studies and personal reference.
+Other students taking these courses should use it **only** as a reference to get unstuck.
+Copying the code directly is strictly prohibited and is against Coursera's student code of conduct.
+Please use these solutions responsibly to aid your learning, not to bypass it.

 ## Course 1: Neural Networks and Deep Learning

 * **[Project 1: Python Basics with Numpy](https://github.com/Woreviam/Deep-Learning-Specialization---Coursera/blob/main/C1%20-%20Neural%20Networks%20and%20Deep%20Learning/W2/W2A1/Python_Basics_with_Numpy.ipynb)**: This assignment serves as a warm-up, ensuring foundational Python and NumPy skills essential for deep learning.
 You'll implement basic numerical operations and array manipulations, preparing for subsequent assignments.